nikcleju/DSP_Course/Lectures/02_SignalsAndSystems.md

 ### Representation

-A discrete signal can represented:
+A discrete signal can be represented:

 - graphically
 - in table form